A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Classical Orthogonal Moments

-\textbf{Remark:} It is observed that (31) relies on infinite series and factorial/gamma terms, and (30) requires root-finding algorithm for Bessel functions ${J_v}(x)$ to determine ${\lambda _n}$.
+It is observed that the radial basis function relies on infinite series and factorial/gamma terms, and also requires root-finding algorithm for Bessel functions of the first kind ${J_v}(x)$ to determine the $n$-th zero ${\lambda _n}$.
 Therefore, compared with the Jacobi polynomials and harmonic functions, the orthogonal moments based on eigenfunctions have significantly higher complexity in theory.